susumoa/mobile-flashcards/README.md

 # Mobile Flashcards Project

-This is the final assessment project for Udacity's React Native course, the Mobile Flashcards study app, where the user can decks of cards and take quizes.
+This is the final assessment project for Udacity's React Native course, the Mobile Flashcards study app, where the user can make decks of cards and take quizzes.

 ## To get started